NicolletNjora/k2-connect-php/README.md

 - All the post requests are asynchronous apart from [TokenService](#tokenservice).
 This means that the result will be posted to your custom callback url when the request is complete.
 The immediate response of the post requests contain the `location` url of the request you have sent which you can use to query the status.

-Note: The asynchronous results are processed like webhooks.
+Note: The asynchronous results are processed like webhooks but use the application secret instead of the webhook secret.

 - To access the different parts of the response or webhook payload passed, use the following keys to access: